theta-skunkworks/theta-plugin-current-location/README.md

 ## How to call the map plugin

-THETA Plug-in is prohibited from operating in the background by the Plug-in Policy (https://api.ricoh/docs/theta-plugin/policy/). <br>To comply with this policy, define an onStop () method where you can call the map plugin.
+THETA Plug-in is prohibited from operating in the background by the [Plug-in Policy](https://api.ricoh/docs/theta-plugin/policy/). <br>To comply with this policy, define an onStop () method where you can call the map plugin.

 ``` MainActivity.java
     @Override